The Best Power Bars Ever ~ A Whole Foods Snack!

+In a sauce pan, melt coconut oil over very low heat (it melts at 76-77° so it may already be melted).
+Stir sea salt, raw honey, and vanilla into the liquid coconut oil.
 Add the coconut oil mixture into the food processor and blend until the ingredients all form a thick ball.
 Cover a 9 1/2″ x 13″ cookie sheet in parchment paper and spread out this thick paste into a thin rectangular layer.
 Place it into the refrigerator for an hour to chill or until it solidifies.

 In a small saucepan, melt chocolate over very low heat, stirring continuously.

 Smooth melted chocolate thinly over the base; return to refrigerator for 30 minutes, until chocolate hardens.
 Remove from refrigerator, cut into bars, and serve cold.
 Makes about 12-15 bars.
 Store in refrigerator or freeze to enjoy later!